Heading

 End Sub

-If this were real VBA code for one of my writing macros, I would use a Select Case statement instead of a stack of If statements, but I did not want to introduce a new command just for a quick and dirty testing macro.
+A selection can only have one type even if the cases might overlap some in practice.
+If this were for a practical editing macro, we would use a Select Case statement instead of a stack of disconnected If statements, but I did not want to introduce a new command just for a quick and dirty testing macro.

 Affiliate Links